Open Access in 60 seconds

 Important open access journals include:

-Also worthy of mention are review journals, such as fabula.org for Franco-Romance studies.
+Also worthy of mention are review journals such as fabula.org for Franco-Romance studies.

 Bibliodiversity is also apparent among open access publications that are more firmly anchored in the field of Romance studies outside Germany, especially among Latin American offerings provided by the platforms sciELO, Redalyc, AmeliCA, and Latindex (Müller, 2020).

-Among the German-language offerings there are also early pioneer projects, in particular, PhiN – Philologie im Netz, which was launched in 1997 as a purely open access publication.
-The number of open access journals is growing, due, especially, to new periodicals such as Romanische Studien and apropos [Perspektiven auf die Romania].
-By contrast, transformations of existing periodicals in this field are still rare.
-However, the Zeitschrift für Katalanistik has a certain exemplary character because all issues are hybrid in the sense that they are made available in print for a fee and online in open access.
-To the latter end, all older volumes dating back to the very first volume in 1988 have been retrodigitised.
-A similar repositioning can be seen in the case of Versants.The journal Horizonte – Neue Serie • Nuova Serie was newly founded as an independent open access publication after the discontinuation of its subscription-based predecessor, Horizonte.
+Among the German-language offerings there are also early pioneer projects, in particular PhiN – Philologie im Netz, which was launched as a purely open access journal in 1997.
+The number of open access journals is increasing due, especially, to new periodicals such as apropos [Perspektiven auf die Romania].
+By contrast, transformations of existing periodicals in Romance studies in the German-speaking area are still rare.
+However, the Zeitschrift für Katalanistik has a certain exemplary character because all issues are hybrid in the sense that they are made available in print for a fee and online in open access, and all older volumes dating back to the very first volume in 1988 have been retrodigitised.
+A similar repositioning can be seen in the case of Versants.
+The journal Horizonte - Neue Serie • Nuova Serie was newly founded as an independent open access publication after the discontinuation of its subscription-based predecessor, Horizonte.
 The founding of the open access journal Glossa in 2016 was spectacular in that it emerged from a conflict between the editorial board of the journal Lingua and the publisher Elsevier.

-Whereas authors in other disciplines often have to pay article processing charges (APCs) to have their works published open access, that funding model is – with a few exceptions – not common in Romance studies, where publishing is usually free of charge for researchers.
+Whereas authors in other disciplines often have to pay article processing charges (APCs) to have their works published open access, that funding model is – with a few exceptions – not common in Romance studies, where publishing is usually free of charge for authors (diamond open access), because many purely open access journals are run by institutes or by the editors themselves.
+Exceptions are hybrid journals of the major publishers in which individual articles are published open access against payment of a fee.
+Also of relevance is the possibility to self-archive the contributions in a repository after an embargo period of 12 months.
+In the case of promptus – Würzburger Beiträge zur Romanistik, for example, this is implemented by the editors.

 Video about the Funding of Open Access Articles